finsterniz/pm_assist/README.md

 ### 2. Generate solution for a case
 **/solve + [Case]**

+This command is used to get solutions for an issue found in process mining software.

 Offers solutions for a specific case.

-You can also use /sol
+You can also use its abbreviation "/sol"

 Example:
 ```bash